nus-cs3281/2018/students/wenXin/wenXin-Resume.md

 ##### NUSMods R

 NUSMods R is a website which allows NUS students to view the course details and arrange their course timetables.
-It is also

 Area of contribution: UI.
 More details can be found [here](https://github.com/nusmodifications/nusmods/pulls?q=is%3Apr+is%3Aclosed+author%3Awenmogu).